About Me

 My Coaching Perspective

 I believe an eating disorder has served a purpose that makes sense in someone’s life.
-I validate the ways an eating disorder makes sense and has been a survival strategy—an attempt at a solution by a part of us to cope with pain, emotional learnings, oppression/internalized oppression, and trauma.
-Healing asks us to honor our eating disorder’s attempts to meet our needs and help us survive while also acknowledging the harm it has caused in our life.
+I validate the ways an eating disorder makes sense and has been a survival strategy—an attempt at a solution by a part of us to cope with pain, trauma, and oppression/internalized oppression.
+Healing asks us to honor our eating disorder’s attempts to help us survive while also acknowledging the harm it has caused in our life.
 I believe we must compassionately hold space for both of these truths without judgement.

-I believe we must factor in the social and systemic inequities that contribute to eating disorders and add barriers to recovery.
-Each person faces a unique combination of factors contributing to their eating disorder and challenges in their life influenced by the systems we exist within.
-I believe we must speak about the interconnection between identity, oppression, social justice, and eating disorders.
+I believe we must factor in the social messages and systemic inequities that contribute to eating disorders and add barriers to recovery.
+Each person faces a unique combination of factors contributing to their eating disorder and challenges in their life influenced by the systems and environment we exist within.
+I believe we must speak about the interconnection between identity, oppression, social justice, societal messages, and eating disorders/disordered eating.
+I believe liberation for all will allow for more healing collectively and individually.

 I believe full recovery from an eating disorder is a possibility while also acknowledging and respecting that we are complex humans living in a complex world.
 Not everyone is in a place where recovery is their priority and not everyone wants to recover.
 The idea that we are obligated to recover creates a sense of morality which perpetuates feelings of shame and disempowerment.
-I believe someone is always worthy of care, support, and building a life that feels safer for them regardless if that is with an eating disorder or trying to recover from one.
-I believe full recovery is a possibility—and in many ways it is a privilege because in order to recover we need to feel safe enough to do so.
+I believe someone is always worthy of compassion, support, and an increased quality of life regardless.
+I always hold hope for the possibility of full recovery.